xenial-io/Xenial.Blog/_drafts/2020-06-24-tasty-delicious-dotnet-testing.md

 In dotnet world we use [MSTest](//github.com/microsoft/testfx), [NUnit](//nunit.org/) or the *youngest*  member [xUnit](//xunit.net/) to test our applications/libraries.
 There are a couple more, but they never really got momentum.

 So that's a lot of talk about available options, so why do I mention them?
-Cause there is a **new kid** on the block - [Tasty](//github.com/xenial-io/Tasty).
+Because there is a **new kid** on the block - [Tasty](//github.com/xenial-io/Tasty).

 Highly inspired by the syntax of javascript testing frameworks like jest and jasmine (or mocha) it tries to simplify the overhead of writing tests in C# (I didn't research F# or VB.NET yet).